markcampanelli/pvfit/README.md

 ```terminal
 python setup.py bdist_nuitka
 ```
-A platfrom-specific `*.whl` file is placed in the `dist` directory (not committed).
-The resulting Python extension module has the same interface.
+A platfrom-specific `*.whl` file is created (not committed).
+The associated Python extension module has the same interface.
 Due to current limitations with specifying multiple build backends in `pyproject.toml`, `nuitka` builds use the legacy `setup.py` method of building.
 Users may wish to remove tests and demos before generating such wheel files.

 Finally, the distribution manifests (cf. `MANIFEST.in`) are checked using--
 ```terminal